 Southeastern Indians built, how they hunted, fished and farmed, what they wore

 and how they traveled.
-The group will be introduced to the culture of these
+Classes are introduced to the culture of these

 people, the Trail of Tears and the impact of European settlements on the Native